EdwardPalmer99/eucleia/README.md

 General Information
 -------------------
 Eucleia is a simple interpreted programming language inspired by C, C++, Python and Java.
+Please refer to the Wiki for documentation.

 Build Instructions
 ------------------